sayedrasheed/tradebot-rs/README.md

 The platform supports backtesting strategies with historical data and seamlessly integrates Rust, C++ and Python trading strategies through a predefined interface that all algorithms follow.
 Additionally, TradeBot generates detailed profit and loss reports to assess strategy performance and logs all active strategies in binary format for future analysis.

+Communication between services is handled via the Zenoh protocol using the Zenoh Rust API.
+All messages are serialized and deserialized using Protobuf, leveraging the Prost library.

 Simple examples of Rust, C++, and Python trading strategies integrated into TradeBot can be found here:
 1. [Rust](https://github.com/sayedrasheed/tradebot-rs/tree/master/algo-service/src/rust_algo)
 2. [C++](https://github.com/sayedrasheed/cpp-algo-example)